Your Role in Health Care Safety

 Prescription opioids are sometimes used to treat moderate-to-severe pain.
 Because prescription opioids have a number of serious side effects, it is important for you to ask questions and learn more about the benefits and risks of opioids.
-Click here to learn more information about nonopioid alternatives for treatment of pain
+Get more information about non-opioid alternatives for treatment of pain.

 TGH's Integrative Medicine Program provides video resources to walk patients through some of the practices that they can incorporate into their recovery as well as their daily lives.
 Also available is a video with soothing imagery and music.

 Inpatients may request an integrative medicine consultation to determine if integrative medicine techniques may benefit them.
 There is no additional cost to inpatients.
-For more information about TGH's Integrative Medicine Program, click here.
+Get more information about TGH's Integrative Medicine Program.

 Patient ‘B’-Assured Program

 To use the Patient ‘B’-Assured Program, dial ext.1111 on any hospital telephone and put the patient’s call light on.
 Identify the call as the Patient ‘B’-Assured Program.
-Provide your name, location and reason for the request.
-A Medical Emergency Team will respond to assess and treat as necessary.
+Provide your name, location, and reason for the request.
+A Medical Emergency Team member will respond to assess and treat as necessary.

 Safety and Security

 Your safety is our first concern.
 Our Safety & Security department provides protection through its safety programs and around-the-clock security patrols.
 Please report any safety concerns to the Security Operations Center at ext.
 7363.